drivet/website-11ty/drafts/typescript-enums.md

 ```

 And nothing else needs to change, as long as the keys are always referenced
 via the enum.
-The apparent redundancy, it turns out, buys us a certain
+The apparent redundancy, as it turns out, buys us a certain
-amount of protection from change.
+amount of future-proofing.

 ## Alternatives to Enums